 - Video Encoding results are only kept for 90 days.
 Ensure you download the video within this time frame.

 - This service requires a .mov, .mp4, .f4v, or .m4v as input file.
 If you submit a different type, you'll receive "side-car" caption files, but no encoded video will be generated and no Encoding charge will be levied.
-If you need to transcode your video into one of those formats, check out Any Video Converter for a good, free tool for this purpose.
+If your video is in a different format, learn how to transcode it to an MP4 format in our tutorial on Any Video Converter.

 - Ensure you provide us with a file that is suitable for encoding.
 Note that merely being able to play your file doesn't mean it is properly encoded.
 Learn more about checking if your input file is suitable for our Video Encoding process.